SAP-samples/cloud-mobile-services-continuous-integration/README.md

 ## License

-This project is licensed under Apache-2.0 except as noted otherwise in the LICENSE file.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the LICENSE file.